Acriopsis emarginata

-Acriopsis emarginata, commonly known as the pale chandelier orchid, is a species of orchid endemic to Queensland.
+Acriopsis emarginata, commonly known as pale chandelier orchid, is a species of orchid endemic to Queensland.
 It is a clump-forming epiphyte with dark green leaves and curved, branching flower stems with many white and cream-coloured flowers.

 Description

 Acriopsis emarginata is an epiphyte which forms dense clumps with the pseudobulbs surrounded by thin white roots.
 The pseudobulbs are pale green and onion-like, 30-70 mm long and 30-40 mm wide.
 There are between two and four dark green, leathery, narrow egg-shaped leaves which are 150-200 mm long and 20-25 mm wide.
 Wiry, branching flower stems 200-600 mm long bear large numbers of cream-coloured to pinkish flowers which are 4-5 mm wide and have a white, three-lobed, triangular labellum.
 Each flower has a thread-like pedicel 4-5 mm long.
 The dorsal sepal is linear to oblong, 4-5 mm long, about 1 mm wide and the lateral sepals are fused to form a boat shape 4-5 mm long, about 1.5 mm wide below the labellum.
 The petals are linear to egg-shaped with similar dimensions to the lateral sepals.
 The labellum is 4.5 mm long, about 4 mm wide and has three lobes.
 The lateral lobes are broadly triangular and the middle lobe is short with two prominent calli.
 Flowering mainly occurs from June to November.